-- 8. Change Network to the required VPC - If the VPC was created with the wizard, the public subnet's auto-assign Public IP option will be disabled.
-To automatically allocate a public IP address, change Auto-assign Public IP to "Enable" - 9.
-Select a suitable IAM Role.
-The role can simply have "Amazon EC2 Full Access" for the "Amazon EC2" AWS Service Role or for more granular configuration please refer to page 56 in the appendix
+8. Change Network to the required VPC.

+- If the VPC was created with the wizard, the public subnet's auto-assign Public IP option will be disabled.
+To automatically allocate a public IP address, change Auto-assign Public IP to "Enable" - Select a suitable IAM Role.
+The role can simply have "Amazon EC2 Full Access" for the "Amazon EC2" AWS Service Role or for more granular configuration please refer IAM Role Configuration.

 Configuring an IAM role for the instance is optional.
 However, we always recommend that one is assigned.
 This allows the instance to make AWS API calls to automatically configure the required AWS settings.
 If not set, these AWS settings would need to be manually configured.
-For more details please refer to section 1 in the Appendix on page 56.

 - 10. Configure the remaining options according to your requirements - Network Interfaces typically there is no need to add additional interfaces.
 Load balancing real servers in different subnets is configured by changing AWS routing rules.
 The routing rules required depend on where the real servers and located (same or different subnet as the load balancer) and the load balancing mode selected.
-Please refer to the configuration examples 4 & 7 on pages 35 and 42 respectively for more details. - Advanced Details Configure according to your requirements. - 11.
-Click Next: Add Storage
+Please refer to Configuration Example 4 & Configuration Example 7 for more details. - Advanced Details Configure according to your requirements. - 11.
+Click Next: Add Storage.